Cataract Recovery

 Unlike general surgery, cataract surgery recovery does not require you to do very little.
 In fact, gentle activity is fine - and for most patients, preferable to lying in a dark room worrying.

 What about driving?
 You cannot drive yourself home from surgery.
 Most patients can resume driving within a few days, once vision in the operated eye meets the standard requirement.
 I confirm this at your first post-operative appointment.
+For detailed guidance, see When Can You Drive After Cataract Surgery.

 When to Call Me